 revalidate: 5 means that Next.js attempts to re-generate the page under these conditions:

-getStaticPaths() function returns a list of pages, omits unnecessary data for creating the list, and with
+getStaticPaths() function returns a list of page URLs, omits unnecessary data for creating the list, and with

 fallback: true, checks Builder for any new pages you might have added.